So you have a few tattoos… but what they mean to me is different than how they look to you

 You know what he’s about because he’s the bad guy.

-…Pretty much to the T — except I sold my motorcycle 3 years ago.
+Hey, I’m Joey and I’m Your Stereotypical Bad Guy (pretty much to the T — except I sold my motorcycle 3 years ago.)

-This is a story of how I changed the life of a mildly misunderstood, gravely insecure, and severely angry teen.
+This is a story of how I changed the life of a wildly misunderstood, gravely insecure, and severely angry teen and how it may help you overcome issues from your past that you’re struggling with today.

 It will peel off the covers to what some consider taboo and how they make me a better son to my parents, brother to my siblings, man to my fiance, and friend to my amigos.

-And now I use these same lessons to help men look, feel, and become better men.
+Now I use these same lessons to help people look, feel, and be better people for themselves and everyone in their lives.

 My hope for sharing my story is two-fold.